2000 Marsa Brega Short 360 crash: Background

 To transport its employees and their families between facilities, Sirte Oil Company operates a number of aircraft.
 The company normally operates Fokker F28 for flights to and from Tripoli, while Short and Twin Otter are used for short routes and desert airstrips, even though Short are occasionally used for flights between Marsa Brega and Tripoli due to high volumes of passengers.
 Flights with Short are usually operated by two captains rather than a captain and a first officer.
 This is due to the lack of first officers in the company.
 That being said, the flight crew are conditioned with this issue.

 The aircraft's short range of travel and the unpressurized condition of the flight makes it an unsuitable choice for high altitude flights.
 The flight crew usually choose to fly a shortcut route to Marsa Brega to avoid a long trip and the aircraft sometimes fly up to 10 nmi from the coast line.
 The minimum altitude for flying to Marsa Brega is at 13,000 ft and the area near and around Marsa Brega typically does not have heavy traffic.

 Passengers and crew

 At least 38 passengers and 3 crew were on board the flight, including three children and one infant.
 The British ambassador in Tripoli, Richard Dalton, confirmed that there were 13 Britons on board.
 Other nationalities on board included 14 Libyans, three Indians, two Canadians, two Croatians, three Filipinos, and one person each from Tunisia and Pakistan.

-The captain was a 42-year-old Libyan citizen with total flying experience of 8,814 hours, of which 3,840 hours were on the Shorts 360.
-The first officer was a 49-year-old Libyan citizen with total flying experience of 10,422 hours, of which 1,950 were on the type.
+The captain was 42-year-old Abdul-Hafeez al-Abbar, a Libyan national with a total flying experience of 8,814 hours, 3,840 of which were on the Shorts 360.
+The first officer was a 49-year-old Libyan national, identified only as Bashir, with a total flying experience of 10,422 hours, 1,950 of which were on the type.
 The Swiss firm Avisto, which owned the aircraft, said that both pilots were "senior and very experienced".